-Find a List of Tour Operators and Safari Companies taking you to Ngorongoro Crater in Tanzania
+Find a List of Tour Operators and Tanzania Safari Companies taking you to Ngorongoro Crater in Tanzania

 A population of about 25,000 large animals, largely ungulates along with the highest density of mammalian predators in Africa, lives in the crater.
 These include black rhinoceros, which have declined from about 108 in 1964-66 to between 11-14 in 1995, and hippopotamus which are very uncommon in the area.
 There are also many other ungulates: wildebeest (7,000 estimated in 1994), zebra (4,000), eland, Grant’s and Thomson’s gazelles (3,000).
 The crater has the densest known population of lion numbering 62 in 2001.
 On the crater rim are leopard, elephant numbering 42 in 1987 but only 29 in 1992, mountain reedbuck and buffalo (4,000 in 1994).
 However, since the 1980s the crater’s wildebeest population has fallen by a quarter to about 19,000 and the numbers of eland and Thomson’s gazelle have also declined while buffalos increased greatly, probably due to the long prevention of fire which favors high fibrous grasses over shorter less fibrous types.